-The new General Data Protection Regulations come into effect the last week of May.
+The new General Data Protection Regulations come into effect in the last week of May.
 These guidelines are aimed at protecting the rights of EU citizens.
-Businesses that employ, or do business, with EU citizens must comply with these regulations or face stiff penalties.
+Businesses that employ, or do business with, EU citizens must comply with these regulations or face stiff penalties.

 One of the rights ensured to European Union citizens under GDPR is their right to access personal data.
 In addition to having access to their personal data file, EU citizens also have a right to see any supplementary information attached to this data.

 This right to access means individuals must be made aware of what is in their personal file.
 They also have an opportunity to verify the legalities of the processing of this information.

 Information Individuals are entitled to under the GDPR